Why is it a 5, not 4 or 6 or 7...

 Presences of a midpoint To allow for a clear "neutral" response, eliminating the effect of forced choice on choice.

 A five-point Likert scale ranging from 'strongly agree' to 'strongly disagree' was employed as it has been most recommended by the researchers that it would reduce the frustration level of patient respondents and increase response rate and response quality.
 Sachdev, S. B., & Verma, H. V. (2004).
-Souce: ResearchGate
+Source: ResearchGate

 ODD vs. EVEN NUMBER OF POINTS

 Why not a 6-point scale?
 The inclusion of a neutral point eliminates the effect of forced choice where a respondent is "forced" to choose a side despite being indifferent.
-This will potentially skew results and in the absence of empirical research to conclusively argue that odd-number scale may be vulnerable to response biases in some culture, EngageRocket maintains the position that the 5-point scale is an effective measurement for opinions.
+This will potentially skew results and in the absence of empirical research to conclusively argue that the odd-number scale may be vulnerable to response biases in some cultures, EngageRocket maintains the position that the 5-point scale is an effective measurement for opinions.

 YOU GET TO DECIDE